 Excellent question.
 Consider the fact that each time you attend a PT session in a conventional clinic, you are paying a co-pay or deductible which may be quite high.
 You likely will be one of several patients in the clinic that your PT needs to provide care for at the same time.
 So, you are paying for and receiving divided attention, and because of this you may not see results as quickly as you would like.
 During a Scudder Physical Therapy session, I see you, and only you, for the exact period of time you chose.
 Your care is individualized, optimized, and efficient.
 You pay cash for personal trainers, massage therapists...and now you can choose to pay for a Doctor of Physical Therapy to come to you!

-Unfortunately, not yet.
-Current telehealth regulations require that a patient receiving telehealth physical therapy services must reside in the state for which the treating therapist holds a license.
+If you are visiting Virginia or Maryland at the time of our session, yes.
+Current telehealth regulations require that a patient receiving telehealth physical therapy services must physically be in the state for which the treating therapist holds a license, at the time of service.
 I am currently licensed to practice PT in Virginia and Maryland.
 These regulations are evolving, however, and will likely allow for interstate telehealth practices in the near future.
 Stay tuned!